-Known as "weapons on the walls," propaganda posters played a huge role in World War 2, providing morale boosting messages, instilling the need for silence and secrecy, and bringing home the importance of what each soldier and worker did.
+Propaganda posters played a huge role in World War II, providing morale-boosting messages, instilling the need for silence and secrecy, and bringing home the importance of what each soldier and worker did.
 When the conflict began, most nations saw the need to engage the entire population.
-Rationing was introduced, industry was nationalized, and companies that made products with no relevance to the war were converted into armament plants.
+Rationing was introduced, industries were nationalized, and companies that made products with no relevance to the conflict were converted into armament plants.

-WW2 posters and WW2 propaganda were vital to conveying how important it was that everyone pull together, and that any slacking, selfishness, or gossip could have disastrous consequences.
+WWII posters and WWII propaganda were vital to conveying how important it was that everyone pull together and that any slacking, selfishness, or gossip could have disastrous consequences.
 There was also a need to dehumanize the enemy, making it okay for people to make weapons that killed and destroyed - because they would do the same to Americans and the Allies if they weren't stopped.
-These posters and signs depicted World War 2 battles, imagery, and themes as well.
+These posters and signs depicted World War II battles, imagery, and themes as well.

 It made the war a personal crusade, denoting that the US doesn't want someone else to fight, it wants YOU to fight.

-J. Howard Miller designed this inspirational poster in 1943 as a morale booster for Westinghouse Electric employees.
-It was one of many propaganda uses of women workers doing their part to make the equipment needed for men at the front.
+J. Howard Miller designed this inspirational poster in 1942 as a morale booster for Westinghouse Electric employees.
+It was one of many forms of propaganda telling women workers to do their part to make the equipment needed for men at the front.
 The poster wasn't used much in the war and was only rediscovered in the 1980s.

-The woman posing is not the iconic "Rosie the Riveter," but factory employee Geraldine Hoff, who left the Westinghouse factory shortly after the photo was taken.
+Known as "Rosie the Riveter," the woman depicted is most likely factory employee Geraldine Hoff, who left the Westinghouse factory shortly after the photo was taken.